denis-berthier/CSP-Rules-Examples/README.md

-<> The eleven-impossible-3-digit-patterns folder gives a complete analyses of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
+<> The eleven-impossible-3-digit-patterns folder gives a complete analysis of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
 After the trivalue oddagon pattern, this is the second such pattern.